Skip to content

 Overview

-If you require specific plugins from 3forge, we will asign them to you as zips or .jar files that you can download from the client portal.
+If you require specific plugins from 3forge, we will assign them to you as zips or .jar files that you can download from the client portal.
 Otherwise, you are welcome to write your own custom Java plugins.

 General Setup

 Plugins that we provide and any that you write should be written in Java and then exported as .jar files.
-Some setup is required, otherwise the AMI client will not launch correctly.
+Some setup is required, otherwise the 3forge client will not launch correctly.
 In both cases, you should be aware of the following requirements:

 Requirements

-• Plugins should have a universally unique ID.
+• Have a universally unique ID

 Creating and Importing Plugins